Teaching and Research Interests: Mediation, Evidence, Trial Practice, Ethics & Professionalism and E-Discovery and Evidence

-Judge John Carroll is professor of law at the Cumberland School of Law where he teaches Mediation, Evidence, Trial Practice, Ethics and an online course in E-Discovery and Evidence.
-He received his undergraduate degree from Tufts University and holds law degrees from the Cumberland School of Law at Samford University (J.D.)(Magna Cum Laude) and Harvard University (LL.M.).
+Judge John Carroll is professor of law at Cumberland School of Law where he teaches Mediation, Evidence, Trial Practice, Ethics and an online course in E-Discovery and Evidence.
+He received his undergraduate degree from Tufts University and holds law degrees from Cumberland School of Law (J.D.), where he graduated magna cum laude, and Harvard University (LL.M.).

-Judge Carroll served as a United States Magistrate Judge in the Middle District of Alabama for more than 14 years (1986 - 2001).
+Carroll served as a United States Magistrate Judge in the Middle District of Alabama for more than 14 years (1986-2001).
 He is a former member of the United States Judicial Conference Advisory Committee on the Federal Rules of Civil Procedure and is former chair of its Discovery Subcommittee.
 He was also the chair of the Magistrate Judges’ Education Committee of the Federal Judicial Center.

-Prior to becoming a judge, Judge Carroll was a professor of law at Mercer University School of Law in Macon, Georgia and was engaged in private practice (1985 - 1986).
-Prior to entering academia, he was the legal director of the Southern Poverty Law Center in Montgomery, Alabama (1975 - 1984).
+Prior to becoming a judge, Carroll was a professor of law at Mercer University School of Law in Macon, Georgia and was engaged in private practice (1985-86).
+Prior to entering academia, he was the legal director of the Southern Poverty Law Center in Montgomery, Alabama (1975-84).
 His trial experience includes major civil rights class-action litigation and complex criminal defense including a substantial number of death-penalty cases.
 He has twice argued before the United States Supreme Court.
-Judge Carroll also has combat military service in the United States Marine Corps.
+Carroll also has combat military service in the United States Marine Corps.

-Judge Carroll has been married to Susan for 46 years.
+Judge Carroll has been married to his wife, Susan, for 46 years.
 They have one daughter, Catherine Sanders, and two grandsons States Carroll Sanders and Forrest Weddell Sanders.

 Degrees and Certifications